eerwitt/web-worker-manager/README.md

 ### Create your application's worker file (worker.js)

 The `worker.js` is responsible for the majority of actual code being executed.
-Each worker will be reused until the manager is shut down.
+Each worker will be reused until the manager is shut down or an exception occurs in the worker.

 ```javascript
 // We need to import the script which will provide some default functions to help get the worker setup properly.